Reducing staffing levels to comply with an enforceable government direction

 Awards and enterprise agreements include terms about paying full-time and part-time employees for fixed or agreed hours of work and have requirements to consult employees about major workplace change and changes to rosters or hours.

 When an employer is required by an enforceable government direction to temporarily reduce staffing levels, they should consider their obligations under an award or enterprise agreement and consider the available options, including:

-JobKeeper enabling directions and agreements made under the Fair Work Act JobKeeper provisions apply even if they're inconsistent with terms of an award, enterprise agreement or employment contract.
+Before 29 March 2021, eligible employers were also able to use the Fair Work Act JobKeeper provisions to reduce staffing levels.
+JobKeeper enabling directions and agreements made under the Fair Work Act JobKeeper provisions applied even if they were inconsistent with terms of an award, enterprise agreement or employment contract.

-The availability of this option for employers affected by an enforceable government direction has not been tested in the courts and may be subject to competing views.
-It is only likely to be available to the extent that an enforceable government direction requiring reduced staffing levels makes it reasonably necessary to reduce employees’ hours below those ordinarily set under an award or enterprise agreement.
-This will depend on the circumstances and how the particular award or enterprise agreement interacts with the enforceable government direction.
+The availability of this option for employers affected by an enforceable government direction hasn’t been tested in the courts and may be subject to different views.
+It’s only likely to be available to the extent that an enforceable government direction requiring reduced staffing levels makes it reasonably necessary to reduce employees’ hours below those ordinarily set under an award or enterprise agreement.
+This will depend on the circumstances and how the award or enterprise agreement interacts with the enforceable government direction.
 You should consider seeking independent legal advice if you’re considering this option.

 Employers have some discretion about how they choose to implement reductions in staffing across their workforce.
 However, under the general protections in the Fair Work Act, employers cannot take adverse action against employees for a prohibited reason, such as the person’s race, sex, marital status, pregnancy or union or non-union membership.
 See Protections at work.